-Evidence for sufficient funds and onwards travel
+Evidence for sufficient funds and onward travel

-You will need to prepare some documents to present to the immigration officer on arrival into New Zealand.
+You will need to prepare some documents to present to the immigration officer on arrival in New Zealand.
 It’s true that these documents are not always asked for, but the time you risk it will no doubt be the time that you need the documents.
 You will need evidence of onward travel and evidence of sufficient maintenance funds while you are in the country.

 What type of onward travel evidence is accepted?

-- Travel tickets, can be confirmed or open-dated, out of New Zealand.
+- Travel tickets (can be confirmed or open-dated) out of New Zealand.

 - Written confirmation from an airline or travel agency that onward travel is booked and paid.

 - Anything that demonstrates a confirmed departure from New Zealand, like a yacht or private aircraft departure.

 How much “sufficient funds” do you need to visit New Zealand?